-- Increased traffic in the area - Adjacency of a hotel to a school - Desire for the property to remain undisturbed or developed as a park - Suggestions to relocate the proposed hotel elsewhere
+- · Increased traffic in the area - Adjacency of a hotel to a school - Desire for the property to remain undisturbed or developed as a park - Suggestions to relocate the proposed hotel elsewhere

-All correspondence received to date can be seen on the attachment "Public Input."
+All correspondence received to date is included on the attached "Public Input."

-COMPREHENSIVE PLAN: This area is designated on the Comprehensive Land Use Plan as "Town Center."
-This designation relates to the Town Center zoning district, which establishes development standards to promote a sustainable, high quality, mixeduse development.
+COMPREHENSIVE PLAN: This area is designated on the 2012 Comprehensive Land Use Plan map as "Public/Semi-Public."
+This designation is indicative of Tarrant County College's plans for a fine and performing arts center and classrooms.
+As mentioned previously, however, TCC has since decided that such a facility would better suit their needs on campus.
+The Comprehensive Land Use Plan map has not yet been updated to reflect this change.
+With the 2018 update, this area is likely to be designated as "Town Center."
+This designation relates to the Town Center zoning district, which establishes development standards to promote a sustainable, high quality, mixed-use development.
 Each subzone provides a gradient of development and use intensity.
-The components of each subzone - buildings, streets, and public spaces - are scaled to create and sustain an integrated living environment.
+The components of each subzone - buildings, streets, and public spaces - are scaled to create and sustain an integrated living environment with a mix of commercial and residential uses.

-CURRENT ZONING: The property is currently zoned "Neighborhood Center" within the TC Town Center district.
-Commercial uses allowed by right under the current zoning include the following: general office uses, retail and service uses (retail shops, department store, bank, bakery, furniture store, grocery store, pharmacy, restaurants).
+CURRENT ZONING: The property is currently zoned TC Town Center Neighborhood Center.
+Commercial uses allowed by right under the current zoning include the following general office uses, retail and service uses (retail shops, department store, bank, bakery, furniture store, grocery store, pharmacy, restaurants).
+Under Sec.
+118-472 of the Zoning Code (Town Center Density Restrictions), this specific property is listed as "Tract 6B" and carries the limitation that "no residential units allowed, only public and commercial buildings allowed."
+This proposed zoning change would not amend this restriction, which was placed as a result of a development agreement for the east side of the Town Center District.